YousefMorad/Compression-Tool/README.md

 # Compression-Tool
-This is a compression tool based on Huffman algorithm
+This is a lossless compression tool for text based on Huffman algorithm